carbon-language/carbon-lang/docs/project/principles/principle-interoperability.md

 convenient we make the interoperability.
-To give examples from other languages: we want C++/Carbon interoperability to have fewer rough edges than C++/Java or C++/Rust, but it doesn't necessarily have to be as seamless as Java/Kotlin or ObjC/ Swift.
+To give examples from other languages: we want C++/Carbon interoperability to have fewer rough edges than C++/Java or C++/Rust, but it doesn't necessarily have to be as seamless as Java/Kotlin or Objective-C/Swift.
 Interoperability may sometimes be in tension with other goals, like performance, safety, and ergonomics.
 We're willing to sacrifice some level of interoperability convenience, even if C++ and Carbon code at the language boundary might sometimes have to be awkward and